SShojaie/Suicide_rate/README.md

   **_Observable Trends/Insights:_**
   +   Scores for additional variables correlated with happiness vary among the selected happy countries.
 Interestingly, Nicaragua does not perform well across all four variables.

-  +   Spain has the highest earnings from Tourism, while all other outlier countries underperform on this indicator.
-The average age of the outlier countries is low indicating that younger population perform better on happiness index and these factors are positively corelated to happiness index.
+  +   Spain has the highest earnings from tourism, while all other outlier countries underperform on this indicator.

   +   Brain drain is a challenge for these countries, maximum brain drain occurs in Nicaragua, affecting its happiness index.
 Security threat could be one of the major reasons for impacting the perception of happiness, therby brain drain and security threat negatively impact the happiness index.